 Why Driver Safety is Critical for Small Transportation Businesses

-For small transportation operations with fewer than ten trucks, every haul and delivery matters.
-Empty trucks or transport vehicles mean money is not coming in the door.
-So, you’re rightfully focused on gaining new business, serving your customers, and ensuring your operations are running on time and smoothly.
-However, one often overlooked aspect of your business that may actually have the most critical impact on its long-term profitability may not be what you think.
+For small transportation operations with fewer than 10 trucks, every haul and delivery matters.
+Empty trucks or uninsured vehicles mean money’s not coming in the door.
+So, you’re rightfully focused on getting new business, serving your customers, and helping to ensure your operations run on time and smoothly.
+However, one often overlooked aspect of your business that may have the most impact on its long-term profitability may not be what you think.

 Risk management in transportation can make a huge difference to your customers, employees, and those with whom you’re sharing the roadways.
-It can also contribute to your business’s profitability by helping to lower insurance premiums (or prevent them from increasing) and reducing legal fees and citations.
-With settlements on the rise and unpredictability in the Department of Transportation (DOT), Federal Motor Carrier Safety Administration (FMCSA), and state regulations, no transportation business can afford to neglect its safety policies and procedures—no matter the fleet size.
+With enforcement on the rise and unpredictability in the Department of Transportation (DOT), Federal Motor Carrier Safety Administration (FMCSA), and state regulations, no transportation business can afford to neglect its safety policies and procedures—no matter the fleet size.

 Ensuring On-Time Deliveries